top of page

 Jan 152 min read

 Many a Chelsea garden or trendy gardening book will extoll herbaceous perennials.
 Indeed stylistically 'forbs' (another name for HP's) are/were key to cottage gardens, the New Perennial movement and now 'Soft Modernism' garden design.
 For sure forbs are excellent for providing stunning aesthetics at scale as well as many benefits to wildlife.
-While they're certainly are the stars of the show, a good foundation of hardy shrubs provide structure, winter interest and robustness
+While they're often the glamorous stars of the show, a good foundation of hardy shrubs is key to provide structure, winter interest and

 Jan 132 min read